jmandel/fhircast-docs/docs/content-sharing-research.md

 # Background research for sharing content in a FHIRcast integration

 This is non-normative content representing a proposal for sharing additional information in a FHIRcast integration.
+This proposal is backwards compatible with FHIRcast STU2, requiring no changes to either FHIRcast clients or FHIRcast Hubs which are FHIRcast STU2 compatible.

 ## Sharing of Structured Information in a FHIRcast Context

 FHIRcast is a  standard for real-time context synchronization between healthcare applications.
-For example, a radiologist typically works in disparate client applications at the same time (e.g. a reporting application, a PACS viewer, an interactive AI application, and an EMR) and wants each of these systems to display the same study and patient simultaneously.
-In addition to basic context synchronization, this proposal extends FHIRcast to support real-time structured data exchange between client applications.
+For example, a radiologist typically works in disparate client applications at the same time (e.g. a reporting application, a PACS viewer, an interactive AI application, and an EMR).
+Clinical users want each of these systems to display use a shared context to synchronize their information displays to the same study and patient (and additional contextual subjects).
+In addition to basic context synchronization, this proposal extends FHIRcast to support real-time structured data exchange between synchronized client applications.

 #### Concepts and Terminology